 Figure 16.
-General Perkins.
+General David G. Perkins

-GEN David G. Perkins was Commanding General, TRADOC, from 14 March 2014-2 March 2018.
-GEN Perkins had previously served as Commander, Combined Arms Center, Fort Leavenworth, KS, so he arrived already familiar with TRADOC's goals and objectives.
-GEN Perkins defined TRADOC priorities as follows: Design the Army; Acquire and Build for the Army; and Improve the Army.
+GEN David G. Perkins was the 15th CG, TRADOC, beginning 14 March 2014.
+GEN Perkins previously served as Commander, Combined Arms Center, Fort Leavenworth, KS, so he arrived already familiar with TRADOC's goals and objectives.
+GEN Perkins defined TRADOC priorities as follows: Design the Army; Acquire and Build for the Army; and Improve the Army.8 main Battle (MDB); laying the groundwork for the Big 6+1 capabilities; preparing for Force 2025 and Beyond (F2025B) and the related F2025 Maneuvers; and acquisition reform.

-Design means: research, analysis, & integration; statistical and mathematical analysis; and understanding emerging world trends.
-Major lines of effort include preparing for the Future Operational Environment; understanding Multi-Domain Battle (MDB); laying the ground-work for the $Big\ 6+1$ capabilities; preparing for Force 2025 and Beyond (F2025B) and the related F2025 Maneuvers; and acquisition reform.
+Design meant: Research, analysis, & integration; statistical and mathematical analysis; and understanding emerging world trends.
+Major lines of effort included preparing for the Future Operational Environment; understanding Multi-Do-

-The terms Acquire and Build mean: Soldier and Civilian recruiting efforts; ROTC cadet education; and basic training for enlisted soldiers and officers.
+The terms Acquire and Build meant: Soldier and Civilian recruiting efforts; ROTC cadet education; and basic training for enlisted soldiers and officers.
 This means improving the entire accessions enterprise, with an eye towards the Soldier of 2020.

-Improve means: Institutionalizing lessons learned (e.g., Center for Army Lessons Learned, etc.); officer education; research; senior NCO education; and enlisted and NCO career paths/models.
+Improve meant: Institutionalizing lessons learned (e.g., Center for Army Lessons Learned, etc.); officer education; research; senior NCO education; and enlisted and NCO career paths/models.
 All these efforts are to be reinforced and supported through the Army University as an overarching model.
 This means adapting the institutional army; updating or creating new doctrine; initiating better talent management; and having good career maps for NCO 2020.

-GEN Perkins was also responsible for a conceptual revisit of the Army Capstone Concept, TRADOC Pam 525-3-1, The US Army Operating Concept: Win in a Complex World (w/Change 1), dated 31 October 2014.
-It is with that concept as a bedrock that the rest of the Army Functional Concepts, ADPs, ADRPs, and FMs are aligned.
+GEN Perkins was also responsible for a conceptual revisit of the Army Capstone Concept, TRADOC Pam 525-3-1, The USArmy Operating Concept: Win in a Complex World (w/Change 1), dated 31 October 2014.9 It is with that concept as a bedrock that the rest of the Army Functional Concepts, ADPs, ADRPs, and FMs are aligned.

 In October 2017, TRADOC's Combined Arms Doctrine Directorate (CADD), Fort Leavenworth, KS, released the new FM 3-0, Operations, which provides doctrine on how the Army-as a component of the joint team-conducts sustained, large-scale operations against a regional peer, within the constraints of current force structure and capability.
 This iteration of the venerable FM aligns roles (shaping the operational environment, conflict prevention, large scale combat, consolidating gains, etc.) with the range of military operations (ROMO).
-Doctrine is now connected to the developing MDB concept.
-The new version of FM 3-0 is at: http://www.apd.army.mil/epubs/DR\pubs/DR\a/pdf/web/ARN5095\FM%20 3-0%20FINAL%20WEB.pdf.
+Doctrine was thus connected to the developing MDB concept.
+He was also responsible for establishing the first Multi-Domain Task Force (MDTF) in 2017, with an Indo-Pacific focus.10